mheidinger/server-bot/README.md

-# rancher-alarm-bot
+# server-bot
-Telegram bot that sends you notifications about the status of your rancher setup!
+Telegram bot that sends you notifications about the status of your server setup!
+This includes for now rancher and drone ci.

 ## Needed .env file
 ```